DhgfLu/wp1121/hw1/README.md

-b11901147呂嘉恩 wp1121 hw1//
+b11901147呂嘉恩 wp1121 hw1
-pretty much the same as ric's// no additional packages/modules used// please let me survive hw1 :)//
+pretty much the same as ric's
+no additional packages/modules used my diary has a title and a content though hw1 doesnt require a title make sure your mongodb is clean(i made some fool-proof), but please don't try to get me dead :( for Perfect, i did filter and date checking(3 choose 2)
+Filter: select what you want to see and press filter render only the ones you choose by using if-else
+Date checking: make sure the year is less than 2023(0123 is valid, i suppose(maybe you're jesus' grandchildren)), and the date itself is automacticaaly checked by the html box please let me perfect hw1 :) or atleast pass :)
-Best Regards,//
+Best Regards,
-Dhgf|your classmate//
+Dhgf | your classmate

 # 112-1-unit1-todo-list